ironpython2001/CodingTest/README.md

 You can make changes to the following classes:

-- --SupplierService
+- SupplierService
-- --InvoiceRepository
+- InvoiceRepository
-- --FailoverInvoiceService
+- FailoverInvoiceService

 However, you can&#39;t modify the signature of any methods.